 - Heme iron

-Iron supplement should not be used in:
+Iron supplements should not be used in people who have:

-- Patients receiving repeated blood transfusions (R).
+- Received repeated blood transfusions .

 Iron supplements may reduce the absorption and efficacy of the following medications.
 You should consult your physician or pharmacists to confirm that your supplements can be safely used with the medications that you are using.